Tenth Amendment to the United States Constitution: Nullification and interposition

 Nullification refers to a legal theory suggesting that states may evaluate the legality of federal laws and declare them unconstitutional with respect to the US Constitution.
 The intended effect is to invalidate (nullify) the laws within the state's boundaries.
 A related notion of interposition refers to a belief that it is a right of a state to thwart enforcement of federal laws that the state considers unconstitutional and as such are harmful to its inhabitants.
 The state is said to be "interposing" itself between the federal government and the people of the state.

 The concept of nullification stems from the so-called compact theory suggesting that because the states created the federal government by agreement ("compact") to join the Union, they alone can determine how much power they delegate to the federal authorities.
 This is in opposition to the current practice where only federal courts perform judicial review of allegedly offending federal laws.
 James Madison and Thomas Jefferson drafted the Kentucky and Virginia Resolutions that lay the bedrock for arguments for nullification.
 In the 19th century, several states relied on this interpretation to declare nullification of federal laws or decisions of the US Supreme Court, but the Supreme Court struck down all such efforts.
 Among the most famous was the Nullification Crisis, when South Carolina declared the tariffs of 1828 and 1832 void in the state, but it was resolved when tariffs were lowered to South Carolina's satisfaction and when President Andrew Jackson threatened military intervention unless the state relented.
-The Civil War, however, ended all appeals to state sovereignty and the Supreme Court's authority as the highest interpreter of constitutional law stopped to be challenged.
+The Civil War, however, ended all appeals to state sovereignty and the Supreme Court's authority as the highest interpreter of constitutional law.

 The idea of nullification gained new traction in the 1950s as the Supreme Court ordered desegregation of schools in Brown v.
 Board of Education, and Southern states in response mounted a campaign of massive resistance to oppose it, arguing that federal desegregation orders infringed on states' rights.
 Ten ex-Confederate states passed declarations of interposition to oppose these efforts.
-But the Supreme court in Cooper v.
+But the Supreme Court in Cooper v.
 Aaron rejected the declarations and held nullification and interposition impermissible.

 Today, laws that appear to circumvent some Supreme Court decisions or federal law may sometimes be called laws of nullification, including in cases if they do not explicitly urge to defy federal law or resist federal authority.
 Examples of this usage include the Texas Heartbeat Act and the Missouri Second Amendment Preservation Act or immigration and marijuana laws.